heclak/community-a4e-c/README.md

 ### Known Bugs and Incompatibilities

 - Incompatible with the CH-53E "Super Stallion" mod (due to a DCS bug).
+At this time, there is no solution for this incompatibility short of the user choosing to keep only one of these two modules installed.
 - Pilot blacks out when hooking into SuperCarrier (throttle up hard to cat-in!)
 - Fuel system cuts off if auto pause is left on for too long
 - Throttle position occasionally stuck in OFF position after rearm